AshFoster/mh-plumbing-heating/README.md

 ### Scope Plane

-All of the potential features outlined via the user and owner goals in the strategy plane all seem to be plausible for the first release of the website.
-For this reason there is not too much to consider in terms of further scope, and the plan is to implement all of the above mentioned features and functionalities.
+All of the user and owner goals outlined in the strategy plane all seem to be plausible for the first release of the website.
+For this reason there is not too much to consider in terms of further scope, and the plan is to implement all of the above mentioned goals and outcomes.

 ### Structure Plane

 At first I was planning to split the website across three pages, being: Home, Gallery, and Contact Us.
-Though I then had a conversation with my mentor who advised me to keep it all on one page in order to reduce the amount of code duplation across the pages for features such as the header and footer.
+I then had a conversation with my mentor who advised me to keep it all on one page in order to reduce the amount of code duplication across the pages for features such as the header and the footer.

 I therefore took my mentor's advise and planned the website based on this principle.